hu553in/hu553in/README.md

 I'm a software engineer.

-My main specialization is backend development in Java, Kotlin, Python, Go.
+My main specialization is backend development in Java, Kotlin, Go and Python.

 To learn more, visit [📃 my personal page](https://hu553in.su).